Andor: Filming

-The second season began filming on November 21, 2022, and will last until August 2023, with Gilroy anticipating a year for post-production as with the first season.
-Episodes will once again be filmed in "blocks" of three episodes at a time, with each block moving the story a year closer to the events of Rogue One.
+The second season began filming on November 21, 2022, and was expected to last until August 2023, with Gilroy anticipating a year for post-production as with the first season.
+Episodes were once again filmed in "blocks" of three episodes at a time, with each block moving the story a year closer to the events of Rogue One.
 Gilroy stated he would not direct in the second season because of his commitments as showrunner.
-Ariel Kleiman, Janus Metz, and Alonso Ruizpalacios will direct episodes of the second season, with Kleiman directing six episodes.
-In March 2023 Season 2 was revealed to be filming in Valencia with director Metz among the cast and crew including actor Benjamin Bratt indicating he had joined the series.
+Ariel Kleiman, Janus Metz, and Alonso Ruizpalacios directed episodes of the second season, with Kleiman directing six episodes.
+In March 2023 Season 2 was revealed to be filming in Xàtiva and Valencia with director Metz among the cast and crew including actor Benjamin Bratt indicating he had joined the series.
+In April 2023, filming was suspended in Winspit Quarry, near Worth Matravers in Dorset due to landslip concerns.
+The next month filming was suspended again due to the 2023 Writers Guild of America strike.
+By that June, production had been approximately halfway completed.
+In June 2023, filming took place at Hever Castle in Kent.
+In July 2023, filming was cut short for the duration of the 2023 SAG-AFTRA strike, with plans to resume production after both strikes concluded.
+Filming resumed in early January 2024 and wrapped on February 9, 2024.

 Music

 Gilroy contacted Nicholas Britell about composing for the series in 2020, before filming began so he could compose source music that would be played on set.
 Gilroy and Britell, who are neighbors in Manhattan, first met for the project in August 2020.
 Kennedy and Gilroy wanted the series to have a unique sound, and Britell said it would be "orchestral-plus" with a "wide range of sounds" including some that he had created.
 He added that the large scope of the series meant that "every episode has new demands, new music, and new ideas.
 It's important that as the story evolves, the music should evolve too."
 Britell was publicly revealed to be the series' composer in February 2022, and was still working on it that May when he said they had been "working nonstop for months, actually years, at this point".
 Recording was underway by then at AIR Lyndhurst studios in London, with a full orchestra.
 Britell was unable to travel to London due to the pandemic, but had a team in place there that also worked with him on other television series.

+For season two, Britell did not return to score due to scheduling conflicts.
+He was replaced by Brandon Roberts.
+Britell did however write a limited amount of music for season two and is credited as the main composer of episodes four and five.